octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.5 - 2024-03-12 =
+* Append disclaimer to descriptions imported from Rex
+* Get paginated data in RE/MAX requests for properties
+* Extend timeout limits on RE/MAX requests

 = 2.1.4 - 2024-02-26 =
 * Corrected postcode field name in Acquaint imports